 Get into a Frugal Frame of Mind

 - Be healthier to be wealthier.
 Consider the money you'll save down the road by eating well today and teaching your family to make wise food choices.
-Good nutrition means fewer days missed from work and school and fewer medical bills now and in the future.
+Good nutrition could mean fewer days missed from work and school and fewer medical bills now and in the future.

 - Expect to spend a little extra time buying groceries — at least at first.
 Making lists, checking store flyers and comparing unit prices on packages take time.
 Give it a few weeks, and you'll get faster.

-- Start a Love Affair with Your Freezer.
+- Fall in love with your freezer.
 When you prepare a recipe, double it and put the extra portions in the freezer.
 You’ll be glad it’s there on that night when nothing goes as planned.
 Instead of calling for home delivery, you can zap a delicious meal that you know your family loves.
 When freezing, add a date to the outside package and eat the items with the earlier dates first.

 - Keep a running grocery list.
 Each trip to the supermarket will cost you extra time and gas money.
 By keeping a list, you won't have to run out for single items.
 Plus, fewer trips to the grocery store means fewer impulse buys.